 If you want to see for yourself just how drastic of an effect depreciation can have on your potential future wealth, be sure to experiment with various new and used car buying scenarios using the Car Depreciation Calculator.

 If you finance a car purchase, you will increase the cost of the car by the amount of the interest charges and loan fees that will be tacked on to the principal borrowed.

 Of course, you will also need to make insurance premiums on your car.
 Typically the more expensive and more sporty the car, the higher your insurance premiums will be.
 Even higher if you are forced to purchase full coverage to qualify for financing.

 The more you drive your car, the more it will cost you to fuel the vehicle.
 If you want to calculate MPG and compare car gas mileage expenses, be sure to try out the Fuel Mileage Calculator.

-On average you can expect to pay 3% of the purchase price per year to repair and maintain your car (less in early years, more in later later years).
-If you do the repairs and maintenance yourself, the cost would be what your time is worth if you used that time to earn an income.
+On average you can expect to pay 3% of the purchase price per year to repair and maintain your car (less in early years, more in later years).
+If you do the repairs and maintenance yourself, the cost would be what your time is worth if you had instead used that time to earn an income.

-If you park your car in a garage, any utilities attributable to the garage -- along with the depreciation of the garage structure and fixtures -- is all part of the cost of owning the automobile.
+If you park your car in a garage, any utilities attributable to the garage -- along with the depreciation of the garage structure and fixtures -- are all part of the cost of owning the automobile.

 When it comes to buying and owning assets that wear out or become obsolete, the bottom line is that if you are not setting aside money to replace these items as they wear out, your financial net worth is likely losing ground, not gaining ground.